 - Public subsidy must leverage or clear the path for private investment;

-- Public subsidy in distressed markets should build from local nodes of strength, (i.e. transportation hubs, parks, public amenities, and anchor institutions);
+- In distressed markets, interventions should be designed to build from local nodes of strength, (i.e., transportation hubs, parks, public amenities, and anchor institutions);

-- Decisions about places must be informed by empirical data; and
+- Decisions about places must be informed by good data and objective, rigorous analysis; and

 - All city residents are consumers who expect quality services.